 SLATE contemporary curates rotating exhibitions featuring emerging and mid-career artists.
-We present six solo shows per year feature work by our core group of painters and photographers, and two themed group shows each year.
+We present 3-4 solo shows featuring work by our core group of painters and photographers, and 3-4 themed group shows each year.

 We keep an inventory of unframed prints and photographs in-house and are happy to bring larger works in for viewing by appointment, or bring them to your home for review.

 Our sister-entity, SLATE Art Consulting, provides art sales and exhibition services for offices, lobbies, healthcare, senior living, and hospitality environments as well as personalized acquisition and collection management services for private collectors. www.slateartconsulting.com

 Join us for a special Thursday night reception to celebrate the opening of our winter group show, Introductions: New Artists at SLATE.

 This is the first in a series of Thursday receptions, held in conjunction with 25th Street’s Winter Thursdays, one night a month when 10+ galleries and creative spaces on our block will be open until 8pm, with live acoustic music at 25th st collective 7-9pm, and Two-Mile Wines open until 10pm.